Holly Trostle Brigham

-Holly Trostle Brigham (born 1965) is an American figurative painter whose feminist self-portraiture focuses on female subjects drawn from mythology and history.
-Brigham is a member of Corpus VI, a collective of figurative women artists.
+Holly Trostle Brigham (born 1965; née Holly Trostle) is an American figurative painter, whose feminist self-portraiture focuses on female subjects drawn from mythology and history.

 Background and education

+Holly Trostle was born in 1965, in Carlisle, Pennsylvania, where she was raised.

-Born and raised in Carlisle, Pennsylvania, Brigham studied art history and Italian at Smith College, and continued graduate work in art history at the University of Pittsburgh.
-Brigham then worked as an exhibition coordinator at the Philadelphia Museum of Art, and began studying painting at the Pennsylvania Academy of the Fine Arts in 1990.
-Enrolling in the Certificate program, she studied with artists Lou Sloan, Liz Osborne, and Dan Miller, and went on to earn her M.F.A. in painting from George Washington University.
-At GWU, she worked closely with the artists Arthur Hall Smith and Doug Teller, and with visiting artists such as Helen Frankenthaler, Larry Rivers, and Audrey Flack, who has said that “Holly Trostle Brigham is one of the most interesting young painters working today.
+She studied art history and Italian at Smith College and graduated with a BA degree, and continued graduate work in art history at the University of Pittsburgh.

+Brigham then worked as an exhibition coordinator at the Philadelphia Museum of Art, and began studying painting at the Pennsylvania Academy of the Fine Arts in 1990, and enrolled in the certificate program, where she studied with artists Lou Sloan, Liz Osborne, and Dan Miller.
+She went on to earn her M.F.A. in 1994 in painting from George Washington University.
+At GWU, she worked closely with the artists Arthur Hall Smith and Doug Teller.
+GWU visiting artist Audrey Flack, who has said that “Holly Trostle Brigham is one of the most interesting young painters working today.
 She is pushing the depiction of the female figure into interesting new territory”.

+She married art historian and educator, David R. Brigham, and together they have two children.